 Here are some questions that will be answered in this blog post:

 If you are interested in betting on first round props, after receiving these betting tips head over to 5Dimes and apply what you learned.
-You can also watch UFC on ESPN without a cable subscription by using Sling TV.
+You can also watch UFC on ESPN without a cable subscription by using Sling.
 Get a free 7 day trial now.

 First round knockouts are more common in the UFC than first round submissions.
 Within the first 5 minutes of a UFC fight, you are 1.6x times more likely to see a knockout than a submission (on average).
 The picture above helps to illustrate the numbers.